 Fortunately, while the room wasn’t necessarily anything impressive, it did include microwave and refrigerator, and a roomy walk-in shower.
 And, for the first time since leaving Cincinnati, we’d be sleeping in air conditioning!

 After plugging in all of our electronics, we were out pretty quickly.
+From 10am in Copenhagen to 1:15 am in New York City, our day was 21 hours long!

 *Includes water taxi (0.9 mi), canal tour (2.2 mi) and Lyft rides (13.5 mi)